Polycarbonate vs Acrylic Skylights: Key Differences

 Weight affects installation and design flexibility.
 Polycarbonate glazing is lighter than acrylic glazing.
 This makes it easier to handle and install, especially for large skylights.

 Acrylic glazing weighs slightly more and feels more rigid.
 Polycarbonate’s flexibility allows for creative skylight shapes and curved designs.
-When comparing polycarbonate vs acrylic, weight and flexibility can influence the final choice of skylight materials.

 Feature